“There is nothing so useless as doing efficiently that which should not be done at all.” — Peter Drucker

 “You can’t manage what you cannot measure” — Peter Drucker

-5. Make it part of the daily communication
+5. Make goals part of daily communication

 Understand how each goal is connected across the entire organization with the Goal Tree feature

-The goal tree feature highlights all the goal dependencies to ensure everyone in the company knows how their goals contribute towards the bigger picture.
-Intuitively transparent, goal trees provide a powerful visual display of how the goals are aligned, which further boosts employee engagement and morale as everyone can observe and understand how their goals align with the overall goals of the company.
+The goal tree feature highlights goal dependencies to ensure everyone in the company knows how their goals contribute towards the bigger picture.
+Intuitively transparent, goal trees provide a powerful visual display of how the goals are aligned.
+This boosts performance, employee engagement, and morale, as everyone can observe and understand how their goals align with the company’s overarching goals.

 Build engagement and keep everyone on the same page by commenting with status updates or remarks under goals as you go — you can even ask for collaborators’ input to avoid getting stuck!

-Make your Goals part of the daily conversations
+Make goals part of daily conversations